 Frequently Asked Questions

-We hope to provide you with a memorable experience while caring for animals who call Carolina Corral home.
-Particularly the island donkeys and horses who were either born on the islands or imported from the states.
-Other animals including sheep, goats, cats, dogs, chickens and a duck have been helped as well with our willingness and know how in providing for their care.
-Few options exist for these wild and domestic animals on this Caribbean island.
+We hope to provide you with a memorable experience while caring for animals who call the Carolina Corral home.
+Particularly the island donkeys and horses who were either born in the islands or imported from the states.
+Other animals including sheep, goats, cats, dogs, chickens, deer, a pig and a duck have been assisted as well with our willingness and know-how in providing for their care.
+Few options exist for these wild and domestic animals on this tiny Caribbean island.

 What should we wear and bring?

 Closed toed shoes are requested.
 Sneakers or hiking boots are best with pants or capris preferable for protection from the elements.
 You won’t feel hot as they protect you from the sun, as well.
 Bug spray, sun block and a hat are highly recommended.
 As well as helmets for the horseback rides due to the nature of the activity and our rocky terrain.

 Taxis are $9 for 2 or more riders, $12 for a single rider.
 The bus is also a good option leaving Cruz Bay ferry dock at 8am and again at 3:30pm, returning at 9:10am from Coral Bay and 6:20pm.
 We’re 30 minutes across island where it will turn around at the end of our dirt road.
 We’re five minutes down the road, first drive on the right.